charles37/WhichIsBetterAI/README.md

 # WhichIsBetterAI - API Documentation

 Welcome to WhichIsBetterAI's API documentation.
+This program, inspired by [ELO Everything](https://eloeverything.co/) created by [granawkins](http://twitter.com/granawkins),

-This program utilizes AI models to compare random concepts pulled from Wikipedia and then adjusts their ELO scores based on the outcome.
-These adjustments are used to create a fun and innovative leaderboard.
+ELO Everything is a fun site where users compare two things and decide which is better.
+WhichIsBetterAI uses AI models to compare random concepts pulled from Wikipedia and then adjusts their ELO scores based on the outcomes.
+Inspired by this ranking concept, the goal of WhichIsBetterAI is to create a fully scalable system where various AI models can run identical ELO comparison matchups.
+This will result in diverse ELO leaderboards, which could serve as a powerful tool for detecting AI bias.

+In the spirit of open collaboration and advancement in AI, I plan to fully release the comparison dataset for each model for further analysis.
+I hope this will provide valuable insights into how different AI models interpret and analyze information.

 ## Acknowledgments